mcsltd/ecganncompare/docs/utils.md

     python anndistribution.py folder_path1 folder_path2

-- `folder_path1` and `folder_path2` is a paths to folders with annotation files.
+- `folder_path1` and `folder_path2` is a paths to folders with annotation files;
-- more folder paths can be passed.
+- one or more folder paths can be passed;
+- paths of input folders may not be specified, then the program will try to find input files in the `data` folder, if it is in the same folder with the program file.

 Results of `anndistribution` shown on the following images.